Zheren1999/Zheren1999/about.md

 - **Research Assistant (2021-Current), University of Houston**

-I developed a software tool for predicting the likelihood of failure in irregular mechanical structures.
-I implemented computer code in Python to numerically model the mechanical structures (beam and shell elements).
-I tested and debugged the program and conducted mathematical analysis through numerical simulations.
+  - Developed a software tool for predicting the likelihood of failure in irregular mechanical structures.

+  - Implemented computer code in Python to numerically model the mechanical structures (beam and shell elements).

+  - Tested and debugged the program

+  - Conducted mathematical analysis through numerical simulations.

 - **Research Assistant (2020-2021), International Tomography Center**

-I developed a custom software solution to solve an optimization problem related to molecule structure.
-I collaborated with domain experts to design experiments that generated valuable data for optimization software.
-I utilized EasySpin (Matlab toolbox) and Pandas to handle and analyze experimental data.
+  - Developed a custom software solution to solve an optimization problem related to molecule structure.

+  - Collaborated with domain experts to design experiments that generated valuable data for optimization software.

+  - Utilized EasySpin (Matlab toolbox) and Pandas to handle and analyze experimental data.